duresaguye/duresaguye/README.md

-# Hi there, I'm duresa guye! 👋
+# Hi there, I'm Duresa Guye! 👋

 ## About Me
-I'm a passionate and curious software developer with a love for coding and technology.
+I'm a passionate and curious junior software developer with a love for coding and technology.

 ## What I'm Currently Working On
 I'm currently working on frontend and web application development.
 I believe in continuous learning, and I'm always looking to improve my skills and expand my knowledge in in full stack and mobile app development.